JCarlee/Layer-SQL/README.md

 ![Layer GUI](layer_gui.png)

 Asterisks indicate placeholder values that must be replaced.
+Placeholders are intended to aid the user as a reference to common values in the Layer table.

 ## table_design.py